-Be sure to pack these day-hike essentials before you head out.
+Be sure to pack these day-hike essentials before you head out and be sure to have some good hiking books (These are the ones Bevan uses and these are the ones Jill uses).
 If you're looking for great hiking and trail gear then we can highly recommend Salomon.
 We only promote the brands we use and love - and we love Salomon!
 If you live in South Africa then check out their online store and get quality gear delivered to your door.

 6. Greet the ocean's giants on a boat-based whale watching tour